ovhlabs/knowledge-base/en/_posts/2014-09-22-create-private-network.markdown

     sudo pip install python-novaclient
     sudo pip install python-neutronclient

-Before you add an interface, you need to load kernel modules that allow add network interfaces without switching off the machine:
+Before you add an interface, on some systems, you need to load kernel modules that allow to add network interfaces without switching off the machine.
+This step is optional as it depends on the modules built in your kernel.

     sudo modprobe acpiphp
     sudo modprobe pci_hotplug

-To use nova and neutron client you need to [load OpenStack RC File](/kb/en/instances/use-openstack-services.html).
+To use nova and neutron client you need to [load OpenStack RC File](/kb/en/instances/use-openstack-command-line-tools.html).

 Now you need to attach a new interface to your router.
 To do that use neutron and nova client.
 First list our network list: